 Since the signing of the Maastricht Treaty, European countries have grown closer together, while some policy areas such as economic and fiscal policies remain at national level.
 European leaders have agreed on additional steps to promote further integration between European states such as:

-In the years since the roadmap towards the euro was agreed, the euro has become the world’s second most traded currency and is part of the daily life of 340 million citizens in 19 countries.
+In the years since the roadmap towards the euro was agreed, the euro has become the world’s second most traded currency and is part of the daily life of over 346 million citizens in the euro area countries.